emma-ladouceur/conservation/_posts/2017-07-02-Pirate Plots and Yarrr.md

 So now we have two data frames that we have merged together into two columns of one data frame; one that tells us how many data points comprise each variable, and one that indicates the statistical difference between our groups.
 We will use these to label our custom plot.

 ## AND FINALLY:
-Create your very own custom pirate plot!
+Create your very own custom-tailored pirate plot!

 {% highlight r %}
 # Make your own custom color palette!